metarank/demo/README.md

-# demo
+# Metarank Demo

-Metrank public demo
+This is a demo outlining how you can use Metarank in real-world scenarios.